 The Ethereum Name Service (ENS) is a naming service for wallet addresses, hashes, and other machine-readable identifiers.
 It turns difficult to read strings of data into easily readable addresses.
 It works similarly to the Domain Name System (DNS) used for websites.

 You can now easily purchase names without an auction and rent them by the year.
 Prices are dependent on the length of the name you want to rent.
-Also, if you owned an ENS domain on October 31, 2021, you're entitled to an airdrop of $ENS governance tokens.
-You have until May 04, 2022, to collect them.
+Also, if you owned an ENS domain on October 31, 2021, you were entitled to an airdrop of $ENS governance tokens.
+The airdrop collection period was open until May 04, 2022.

 One of blockchain's biggest challenges is improving its ease of use and accessibility.
 If we look at payments using Ethereum (ETH) or Bitcoin (BTC), new and even experienced users can find long wallet addresses impractical and confusing.
 Hexadecimal strings of numbers are simple for a computer to read but less intuitive for human users.
 The Ethereum Name Service (ENS) combats the problem by allowing anyone to create simple website-style addresses that are easier to remember and use.

 The Ethereum Name Service (ENS) is an Ethereum-based project launched on May 4, 2017, by Alex Van de Sande and Nick Johnson from the Ethereum Foundation.
 The project allows users to display long Ethereum public addresses in a simplified text-based way.
 This makes it easier to share, use, and remember addresses and other data.
 Turning machine-readable numbers like 0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B into human-readable alternatives is an important part of improving blockchain adoption.